erichengler/weekend-react-gallery/README.md

 The project contains a gallery of images.
 These pictures are of important people or things in my life.
 Each image has a title, a description and a thumbs-up icon with the number of likes the image has.
 The width of the gallery maxes out at 3 images wide.

+I came back to this assignment and moved the data (titles, images, descriptions and likes) to a database to attempt some stretch goals.

 ## Preview

 ![preview](./public/images/preview.png)